 Of course, the Bible does not speak of species, but of “kinds.”
 Kinds that were specially created, in adult form, suddenly, and supernaturally.
 But Darwinian Macroevolution—the theory of the spontaneous generation of life that occurred in some primordial organic soup when it met a Frankenstein-esque lighting bolt; which then somehow progressed “naturally” onward to a single cell organism (arguably a complex universe in its own right), to fish, to amphibians, to primates, to man—is only an unobservable supposition: a belief also requiring faith.

 If He is nonviolent, God could not have used the mechanism of Darwinian Macroevolution to create man.
-Death is God’s stated enemy (1 Co 15:26).
-Millions of years of death, bloodshed, suffering, disease, and extinction*…eventually leading to “the ascent of man” as a moral agent?* This proposed mechanism puts death BEFORE the fall of man.
+Again, death is God’s stated enemy (1 Cor.
+15:26).
+Millions of years of death, bloodshed, suffering, disease, and extinction…eventually leading to “the descent of man” as a moral agent?
+This proposed mechanism puts death BEFORE the fall of man.
 However, the Scriptures plainly state death appeared only AFTER the fall of man in the Garden, coming in through his sin.
 Death doesn’t precede man, it follows him:

 “Since the children have flesh and blood, he [Jesus] too shared in their humanity so that by his death he might break the power of him who holds the power of death—that is, the devil.”

-For myself, I believe in the worldwide Flood of Noah as a historical event.
+Speaking for myself, I believe the worldwide Flood of Noah is a historical event.
 Yet I am convinced our God is nonviolent.
 So, in contrast to the beliefs of the editor of Genesis, Moses (and others), I don’t believe God sent it.
 Warned about it?
 Yes.
 Just got fed up and wiped everybody out?
 No.